Josephine A. Dolan: Nurse and Historian (1913–2004)

 Josephine Dolan, co-curator, was the first professor of nursing at the University Of Connecticut School Of Nursing.
 She became interested in nursing history when she was given the class to teach in the nursing program.
 In order to write a book on the history of nursing, Dolan collected materials from dealers or, in the case of the Wolcott series, from descendants of the family.
 Dolan donated her collection of nursing artifacts to UConn School of Nursing in 1996.

-This was used on her trip from Beirut, Lebanon to the United States.
+Carolyn Ladd Widmer's suitcase was used on her trip of Beirut, Lebanon, to the United States.

 The Iron Lung